 The Private Trust Company – A Strategic Solution for the Family Enterprise

-Moderator: Mariann Mihailidis, Managing Director, Councils, Family Office Exchange
+Moderator: Rurth Easterling, Managing Director, Membership Services, Family Office Exchange

 The PTC represents an elegant evolution of the family enterprise by solidifying the role of the family in managing all of the family assets (more than just trust assets) and implementing its strategic plan.
 In this session, family office executives share considerations in forming a PTC, the role the PTC plays in supporting the enterprise, and how it interacts with the family office in support of the broader family enterprise.